 Once you collated all your necessary documentation and information, you can send it to Companies House for approval.
 It can take up to five working days for Companies House to process your request.
 Many companies, however, are registered within the same day.
 After that, you will obtain your certificate of incorporation UK from Companies House.

 Navigating your way through the challenges of registering and running a business takes hard work, patience and passion.
 Our team of professionals can help with the process every step of the way.
-Uniwide Formations offers a range of packages tailored to suit the needs of companies large and small.
-Contact us to find out more.
+Uniwide Formations offers a range of incorporation packages tailored to suit the needs of companies large and small.